Being thankful can bring huge benefits to your life. In this blog we look at what it is to practice mindful gratitude.

 Give a Power Boost to Your Gratitude Practice

 The #1 bad habit that most people have can be surprising—our thinking.
-Before we fall into procrastination, stress eating, isolation, habitually engaging our phones or any other addictive behavior, there’s a thought.
+Before we fall into procrastination, stress eating, isolation, habitually engaging our phones or any other addictive behaviour, there’s a thought.
 The thought is something like, I need to get away from something uncomfortable that’s here or at times, I want the good feeling that’s here to last.

 One of the most powerful ways I have found to change the atmosphere of the mind is a very simple gratitude practice (but with a power boost).